ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 ### Example

-Run a nginx Pod with labels `app=web` and `env=prod` and expose it at port 80:
+Run a nginx Pod with labels `app=web`  and expose it at port 80:

-    kubectl run web --image=nginx --labels app=web,env=prod --expose --port 80
+    kubectl run web --image=nginx --labels app=web --expose --port 80

 Run a temporary Pod and make a request to `web` Service:

     $ kubectl run --rm -i -t --image=alpine test-$RANDOM -- sh